Over recent years, we have seen more and more properties affected by flooding during periods of significant rain.

 - Keep a list of useful numbers somewhere safe that you’ll remember – for example, your local council, your insurance company, the Environment Agency’s Floodline number.

-- Check with Floodline on 0845 988 1188 or visit www.environment-agency.gov.uk to find out whether there are specific flood warnings for your area.
+- Check with Floodline on 0345 988 1188 or visit the Government’s flood warning website to find out whether there are specific flood warnings for your area.

-- If you live by a river, make sure you are clear on your rights and responsibilities by downloading the Environment Agency guide ‘Living On The Edge’.
+- If you live by a river, make sure you are clear on your rights and responsibilities.

 - Get sandbags to block doors and airbricks.
 You can get these from a builders’ merchants or your local council may be able to provide advice.
 Alternatively, you can make your own using old pillow cases or carrier bags filled with sand or earth.